 DIRECTOR OF APPLICATIONS MANAGEMENT SERVICES

-Margaret Hively was named Director of Applications Management Services in March 2015.
+Margaret Hively was named Director of Enterprise Solutions in March 2015.

 In this role, Margaret is responsible for applications support for OA and consolidated agencies, as well as support for enterprise development tools and commercial products used by all agencies.